xaved88/bottled_ai/README.md

 ## Contact
-Just raise an issue here on Github and we'll reach out!
+Just raise an issue here on GitHub.
+We're happy to support!

 ## Tools